Making Tax Digital: what does it mean for you?

 Making Tax Digital for Income Tax Self Assessment

-Making Tax Digital for Income Tax will be introduced in 2023.
-This will require self-employed businesses and landlords with annual business or property income above £10,000 to follow the rules for MTD for Income Tax Self Assessment from their next accounting period starting on or after 6th April 2023.
+Making Tax Digital for Income Tax will be introduced in 2024.
+This will require self-employed businesses and landlords with annual business or property income above £10,000 to follow the rules for MTD for Income Tax Self Assessment from 6th April 2024.

 Making Tax Digital for Corporation Tax